- by Dr. Karanjit Dhillon

 What are Dental Crowns?

-Dental crowns are gold, silver, or metal caps that are placed on top of a damaged or chipped tooth to cover it and restore its natural function, size, strength, and improve its appearance.
+Dental crowns are gold, silver, or metal caps that are placed on top of a damaged or chipped tooth to cover it and restore its natural function, size, and strength, and improve its appearance.

-They can protect the teeth and restore their shape when fillings fail to do so.
+Dental Crowns can protect the teeth and restore their shape when fillings fail to do so.

 When Would You Need a Dental Crown?